 Due to the HVAC construction, Cathedral Night is still on hiatus as our spaces are limited.
 However, we do have adult formation offerings on Wednesday nights with our clergy and lay leaders.
 If you have questions about any of our formation offerings, please email Tina Clark, Director of Formation, at .

-beginning Wednesday, September 8 then continuing on the first Wednesday of each month
+the first Wednesday of each month February through April

 Dean Richard leads the Men’s Bible Study on Wednesdays at 5:30 pm in the cathedral library.
 This fall, the group will focus on Paul’s first letter to the Corinthians, which comes to a crescendo with Paul’s description of divine love in chapter 13.
 Each Bible study includes a short teaching on a passage, followed by discussions and occasionally small groups.
 The Men’s Bible Study is also a great opportunity to connect with friends, old and new, in the cathedral community.
-For more information about the Men’s Bible Study, please email Dean Richard at .
+For more information about the Men’s Bible Study and for the Zoom link, please email Dean Richard at .

 the second Wednesday of each month beginning in September